lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 ### VerifiableURI

-**VerifiedURI** allow for linked URIs to contain additional verification data to ensure the authenticity and integrity of content linked.
+**VerifiableURI** allows for linked URIs to contain additional verification data to ensure the authenticity and integrity of content linked.
-A verifiable URI consist of bytes sliced in four parts:
+A verifiable URI consists of bytes sliced into four parts:

 ```